jengle-dev/Module-3-Challenge/README.md

-# Jennifer Engle - Password Generate
+# Jennifer Engle - Password Generator
-Module 3 Challenge

 ## Description
 The goal of this project is to create a webpage a user can use to have a randomized password generated that follows the input parameters the user provides.